openstack/charm-guide/doc/source/admin/ha.rst

 to the :command:`juju deploy` or :command:`juju add-unit` commands) or the 'zones' machine constraint (e.g. ``--constraints zones=zone2``).
 This can be done at deploy or scale out time and is particularly useful for hyperconverged cloud nodes.
-See `How to deploy to a specific machine`_ and `Bundle reference`_ in the Juju documentation.
+See the `Bundle reference`_ in the Juju documentation.

 .. note::